jonidelv/generator-create-redux-app/example/docs/create-redux-app/README.md

 ## Folder Structure

 create-redux-app override create-redux-app folder structure.
-Your project folders should look like this:
+Once the generator runs your project folders should look like this:

 ```
 my-app/